thoughtful-web/settings-page-wp/README.md

 The Select field supports a "prompt" configuration value for customizing the first `<option>` element's label to describe what a user should do.
 The default value is "Please choose an option".

+**Multiselect**

+If you configure the field as a multiselect field, and choose to configure a default value, then you must declare the default value as an array of values.

 ```
 array(
 	'label'       => 'My Select Field',